Skip to content

 4 mil

-• Provides about 85% light transmission
+• Transmits about 85% of light

 • Used by hobby greenhouses, market farmers, and growers doing off-season extension